A Note on Sharpened Singular Adams-Type Inequalities: Acknowledgements

 \section{Acknowledgements}

-Deepak Kumar Mahanta expresses his deep appreciation for the DST INSPIRE Fellowship, reference number DST/INSPIRE/03/2019/000265, supported by the Government of India.
-Tuhina Mukherjee expresses gratitude for the assistance received from the CSIR-HRDG grant; sanction no. 25/0324/23/EMR-II.
-Abhishek Sarkar received funding from the DST-INSPIRE Grant DST/INSPIRE/04/2018/002208, funded by the Government of India.
+DKM expresses his deep appreciation for the DST INSPIRE PhD Fellowship, with reference number DST/INSPIRE/03/2019/000265, supported by the Government of India.
+TM expresses gratitude for the assistance received from the CSIR-HRDG grant, sanction number 25/0324/23/EMR-II.
+AS received funding from the DST-INSPIRE Grant DST/INSPIRE/04/2018/002208, funded by the Government of India.